 I used an Ateco 869 frosting tip (a large french tip), and loved the way it looked!
 I almost just left them like this, because I was so enamored with those beautifully delicate grooves in the frosting.

 But of course, I ended up added a chocolate ganache drizzle, and you guessed it, some more chocolate bits!!

 It looked pretty before, but I felt like these chocolate chip pumpkin cupcakes looked irresistible after these finished touches.

-- Use a cookie scoop to add you cupcake batter into your liners, to make sure each cupcake tin has the same amount of batter
+- Use a cookie scoop to add you cupcake batter into your liners.
+It makes sure each cupcake tin has the same amount of batter.

 Let Me Know What You Think!